KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown whenever there is a problem with the user's XML project file.
 The problem might be semantic or syntactical.
 The latter would be of a type typically caught by XSD validation (if it was performed by the project writer).

-    throw [Microsoft.Build.Exceptions.InvalidProjectFileException]::New("This exception is thrown whenever there is a problem with the user's XML project file.
+    throw [Microsoft.Build.Exceptions.InvalidProjectFileException]::New('This exception is thrown whenever there is a problem with the user's XML project file.
 The problem might be semantic or syntactical.
-The latter would be of a type typically caught by XSD validation (if it was performed by the project writer).")
+The latter would be of a type typically caught by XSD validation (if it was performed by the project writer).')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Build.Exceptions.InvalidProjectFileException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.Build.Exceptions.InvalidProjectFileException.aspx)